-Today’s global business environment requires businesses to be agile.
-If the organisation doesn't make the decision to embrace Agile approaches itself, its competitors will make it for them.
-Being prepared to plan and execute projects fast and with high quality, all the while keeping the process flexible and reactions quick, customers satisfied and involved is what Agile Project Management is all about.
-This article will explain Agile processes and Agile methods, helping you to choose the best option for your requirements.
+Today's global business environment requires businesses to be agile.
+If the organisation doesn't make the decision to embrace the Agile approach itself, its competitors will make it for them.
+Agile Project Management is all about being prepared to plan and execute projects fast and with high quality while keeping the process flexible and reactions quick, customers satisfied and involved.
+This article will explain Agile processes and methods, helping you choose the best option for your requirements.

 Agile is an iterative approach to project management and software development that helps project teams deliver value to their customers faster and easier.
 An agile team delivers work in smaller amounts rather than in big bulks.
 Requirements, plans, and results are evaluated repeatedly so teams have a natural mechanism for responding to change quickly.

 Agile methods focus on the promotion of disciplined project management processes with their regular inspection and adaptation.
-The philosophy of the Agile approach is based on the values of accountability, self-organisation and teamwork.
-The ultimate goal of Agile project management is to deliver value faster, in higher quality and predictability, with the greater aptitude to respond to changes.
+The philosophy of the Agile approach is based on accountability, self-organisation, and teamwork.
+The ultimate goal of Agile project management is to deliver value faster, with higher quality and predictability, and with a greater aptitude to respond to changes.

-The Agile project management stem from the Agile Movement, which outlined four Agile values, twelve Basic Principles and five rules of Agile Project Management.
+Agile project management stems from the Agile Movement, which outlined four Agile values, twelve Basic Principles, and five rules of Agile Project Management.

 The word agility is derived from the Latin word "agere", which means “to drive, act”.
 There are also other definitions that are implying the ability to drive something forward.
 That is why Agile is associated with quick and easy changes that are necessary for today's business environment.